Coronavirus disease 2019 (COVID-19) Resources

 Town Hall Services: The Town of Westerly is urging residents to use online and mail services, please see the Town Website www.WesterlyRI.gov for further information.

-DMV Services: The DMV will not have Friday service at Westerly Town Hall until further notice.
+DMV Services: The DMV will no longer have service at Westerly Town Hall.
+For information on the DMV please go to http://www.dmv.ri.gov/

 Avoid close contact with people who are sick.